LennartKeller/trf_training_tut/text/Poutyne.md

 For example, it supports logging the progress to various formats, like a CSV table or Tensorboard.
 Monitoring allows the `Experiment` class to save checkpoints of the model that perform best concerning one of the validation metrics.
 Also, it saves all the intermediate results and tracked values to the disk by default.
-For the two primary task types, classification and regression, the `Experiment` class can automatically configure all metrics and the loss function.
+The `Experiment` class can automatically configure all metrics and the loss function for the two primary task types, classification, and regression.

 ### Data